 Daniel Trenner, David Lampson, Fabienne Bongard, Felipe Martinez, Homer & Cristina Ladas, Isaac Oboka, Jaimes Freidgen, Korey Ireland, Rebecca Shulman, Robin Thomas, Sharna Fabiano, Stefan Fabry, Tomas Howlin, and all the giants upon whose shoulders we all stand.

 Please let us know if you recognize the work of any other tango professional in the content of this curriculum so that they can be acknowledged.

-The concept of peer-to-peer learning for tango has been developed at Oxygen Tango with the help and support of Thomas Fischer, Andrei Andreev, Stefan Fabry, Alex Bartos, David Lampson, Magan Wiles, and others.
+The concept of peer-to-peer learning for tango has been developed in part at Oxygen Tango with the help and support of Thomas Fischer, Andrei Andreev, Stefan Fabry, Alex Bartos, David Lampson, Magan Wiles, and others.
 The manual project is currently maintained and edited by Mitra Martin.
-You can support her work here.

 Do you want to keep track of your progress through missions, and keep all your notes about your tango learning journey in one adorable place – all while supporting this project and the people behind it?
 Then get the Operating Manual for Tango Multiplayer Game and Journal!
 Learn more and purchase on Lulu.com.